 - The most expensive cities to host holiday festivities this year are Honolulu, HI; Los Angeles, CA; and Anchorage, AK.

-- On average, Americans will pay $40.64 for a 15-pound turkey to feed 10, or an average of $2.71 per lb.
+- Americans, on average, will pay $40.64 for a 15-pound turkey to feed 10, paying an average of $2.71 per lb.

 Top Ways to Help Reduce Holiday Meal Costs

 Nearly 9 in 10 (87%) hosting Christmas this year say they are concerned about the cost of their holiday celebrations this year.
 Being on a budget doesn’t mean you can’t comfortably celebrate the holidays with friends and family.
-Our survey shows that Americans are getting creative to cut costs this holiday season.
+Our survey shows Americans are getting creative to cut costs this holiday season.
 A popular choice is to go potluck-style, with everyone bringing their favorite dish (37%).
 Others plan to buy a smaller turkey (30%) or offer fewer dessert options (27%).

 Millennials are leading the way with some unique cost-cutting strategies.
 They’re much more likely than other generations to limit the alcohol at their Holiday festivities.
 They’re actually 45% more likely than Gen X to do so.
-Meanwhile, Gen Z isn’t willing to part with their sweet treats – only 14% of them plan to serve fewer dessert options.
+Meanwhile, Gen Z isn’t willing to part with their sweet treats – only 14% plan to serve fewer dessert options.

 Even though we’re all feeling the squeeze from inflation, it’s interesting that women are 11% more likely than men to worry about the cost of food for their celebrations.
 And Millennials are 12% more likely than Baby boomers to stress about food costs for their holiday gatherings.